arkikky/w3w/README.md

 Flexible and modern CSS framework, which uses tailwind css Licensed under GPLv2 or later. :) Use it to make something cool.

-# Next + Netlify Starter
+# Next Js * Vercel

-This is a [Next.js](https://nextjs.org/) v12 project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and set up to be instantly deployed to [Netlify](https://url.netlify.com/SyTBPVamO)!
+This is a [Next.js](https://nextjs.org/) v13 project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and set up to be instantly deployed to [Vercel](https://vercel.com/)!

-This project is a very minimal starter that includes 2 sample components, a global stylesheet, a `netlify.toml` for deployment, and a `jsconfig.json` for setting up absolute imports and aliases.
-With Netlify, you'll have access to features like Preview Mode, server-side rendering/incremental static regeneration via Netlify Functions, and internationalized routing on deploy automatically.
+This project is a very minimal starter that includes 2 sample components, a global stylesheet, a `jsconfig.json` for setting up absolute imports and aliases.

-(If you click this button, it will create a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify)

 ## Table of Contents: